On Homomorphism Graphs: Applications

-Note that the above theorem also implies Theorem~1.6 in \cite{conleyhyp} that asserts that Lovász Local Lemma (LLL) cannot be solved in a Borel way, even on hyperfinite graphs if the probability of a bad event is polynomial in the degree $\Delta$ of the dependency graph (for related results see \cite{OlegLLL} and \cite{Bernshteyn2021LLL}).
-This is because the sinkless orientation problem from \cite{brandt_etal2016LLL} can be thought of as an instance of the LLL as follows: Each edge corresponds to a random binary variable representing its orientation.
+Note that the above theorem also implies Theorem~1.6 in \cite{conleyhyp}, namely, that there is no Borel version of the Lovász Local Lemma (LLL) even on hyperfinite graphs and if the probability of a bad event is polynomial in the degree of the dependency graph (for related results and precise definitions see \cite{OlegLLL} and \cite{Bernshteyn2021LLL}).
+In order to see this, observe that the sinkless orientation problem from \cite{brandt_etal2016LLL} can be thought of as an instance of the LLL as follows: Each edge corresponds to a random binary variable representing its orientation.
 At each node the bad event has probability $2^{-\Delta}$: all incident edges are oriented towards it.
-It remains to observe that a Borel solution to the sinkless orientation problem implies easily a Borel solution to the edge grabbing problem which in turn, by \cref{rem:anti-game}, implies the existence of a Borel anti-game coloring.
-However, it follows from the proof of \cref{t:forg0} that $\Homed(T_\Delta,\mathcal{H})$ does not admit a Borel anti-game coloring.
+It remains to observe that a Borel solution to the sinkless orientation problem implies easily a Borel solution to the edge grabbing problem which in turn, by \cref{rem:anti-game}, implies the existence of a Borel anti-game labeling.
+However, it follows from the proof of \cref{t:forg0} that $\Homed(T_\Delta,\mathcal{H})$ does not admit a Borel anti-game labeling.